English and Language Arts

 - Blending sounds to write words

-- Using creative and grade-level spelling
+- Using invented and grade-level spelling

 - Completing writing journals and ABC journals that record thoughts and ideas using recognizable letters and words